 The Board Audit Committee (BAC) was constituted pursuant to Board resolution no. 2 of 2018 passed on 3rd of December 2018.
-The current BAC was formed pursuant to resolution no. 1 of 2020 following the replacement of one of the Committee's members.
+The current BAC was formed pursuant to resolution no. 1 of 2020 and resolution no. 7 passed at the fourth meeting of the Board of 2022 following the replacement of one of the Committee's members.
 The BAC currently consists of 3 Board Directors, all of whom have the required experience necessary to effectively perform their duties and exercise all the authorities and powers vested in or exercisable by the Committee.
 Committee Chairman is not a Chairman or a member of any other Committee.